Emanuele-20/language-courses-SF/README.md

     - Git Clone the remote repository, to have locally all the data.
 Do that by using git clone https://github.com/[username]/[repository name].git OR Plaette --> Git Clone
 5. Branch out from master
     - Palette --> git create branch OR by using git commands
+    - Publish the branch ( as we did before )